 Recreational opportunities abound.
 White sand beaches beckon to sunbathers and picnickers.
 Hiking, biking and horseback trails lead to scenic points on the island.
 A marina serves sailboats, powerboats, and kayakers.
 Campers come to watch beautiful sunrises and sunsets in seclusion found only minutes from their urban homes.

-Many people enjoy swimming in the Great Salt Lake's salty water, which is several times more salty than the ocean.
-Because it is so salty, the water is extra buoyant and people float easily on its surface.
+Many people enjoy swimming in Great Salt Lake's salty water, which is several times more salty than the ocean.
+Because it is so salty, the water is extra buoyant and people float on its surface.

 Beautiful scenery close to Salt Lake City and other Wasatch Front towns